top of page

 Support

-• Funding is available for residents who are URM to attend professional development opportunities like conferences and leadership training
+• · Specific funding is available for residents who are URM to attend professional development opportunities like conferences and leadership training

-• There is a welcome event and leadership seminar series specifically for house staff who are URM sponsored by GME and the LKSOM Office of Health Equity Diversity and Inclusion (OHEDI)
+• · There are networking, mentorship, and leadership seminar series specifically for house staff who are URM sponsored by GME and the LKSOM Office of Health Equity Diversity and Inclusion (OHEDI)

-• Our department Chair developed and championed the disruptive conduct pathway for the health system, which provides a mechanism for safe reporting of harassment or discrimination
+• · Our department Chair developed and championed the unprofessional conduct policy for the health system, which provides a mechanism for safe reporting of harassment or discrimination

-• Residents and faculty can take classes with the LKSOM Center for Urban Bioethics. (bit.ly/32c8qvf)
+• · Residents and faculty can take classes with the LKSOM Center for Urban Bioethics.

 Culture